mohamedyd/awesome_resources/mlops-blogs-articles.md

 # MLOps Blogs and Articles

+* [LLM Inference Performance Engineering: Best Practices](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices): In this blog post, the MosaicML engineering team shares best practices for how to capitalize on popular open source LLMs for production usage.

 * [FMOps/LLMOps: Operationalize Generative AI using MLOps principles by AWS](https://www.twitch.tv/videos/1864781394): challenges and opportunities of opertionalizing large language models.

 * [Deploy LLMs with Hugging Face Inference Endpoints](https://huggingface.co/blog/inference-endpoints-llm): In this blog post, the authors show you how to deploy open-source LLMs to Hugging Face Inference Endpoints.